Category Archives: Intimacy with God

 • “For you have been my help, and in the shadow of your wings I will sing for joy.
 My soul clings (dä·vak’) to you; your right hand upholds me.”

 This scripture speaks of our soul embracing God and clinging to Him.
-God is reciprocal in this relationship, as we put our arms around him, He holds on to us as noted in verse 8.
+God is reciprocal in this relationship, as we put our arms around him, He holds us up with His right hand as noted in verse 8.

 Joined Together